hsrIII/SchwebKlang/README.md

 ---

-## Playing Area

-The tablet surface is divided into several regions.

-### Inner rectangle

-The inner rectangle is the active playing area.

-Within this region, tablet coordinates are normalized to values between 0 and 1 before being converted to MIDI messages.

-### Margins

-The margins provide additional functionality without interfering with performance.

-The left margin is reserved for octave shifting.

----

 ## Octave Shifting

 Double-tap inside the octave shift regions.

-In landscape mode:

 - upper-left corner → +1 octave
 - lower-left corner → −1 octave

-In upright mode the direction is adjusted automatically so the gestures remain intuitive.

 ---

 ## Visualization Mode

-Visualization mode displays

-- normalized horizontal position
-- normalized vertical position
-- pen pressure
-- current volume value
-- current pitch bend value
-- current modulation value
-- current octave shift

-It also draws the active playing area and the octave shift regions, making it useful when learning the instrument or experimenting with different controller mappings.
+Visualization mode displays the active playing area and the octave shift regions on the screen relative to their position on the tablet, as well as outputs, making it useful when learning the instrument or experimenting with different controller mappings.

 ---